-The provisions of this Policy shall be applicable at all times while the staff member is employed in the school district and at all times the student is enrolled in the school district, including holiday and summer breaks.
+The provisions of this Policy shall be applicable at all times while the staff member is employed in the school district and at all times the student is enrolled in the school district (including high school students) including holiday and summer breaks.

-A copy of this Policy will be made available on an annual basis, to all parents, students, and school employees either electronically or in school handbooks.
+A copy of this Policy will be made available on an annual basis, to all parents, students, and school employees either electronically.